 This swamp-dwelling creature may not look as imposing as the Maganamalo or Goss Harag, but it can make short work of those that underestimate it.
 Somnacanth is known to lurk in the murky waters of the Flooded Forest.
 While this aquatic serpent lacks the strength to face tougher foes head-on, it does have a crafty trick up its scaly sleeve.

 When threatened, Somnacanth will expel sleep powder from an organ on its neck.
 After a few seconds, any creature hit will be sent straight to sleep.
 During this nightmarish nap, the Mermaid Wyvern will launch a deadly surprise attack.
-Expect plenty of uneasy dreams when Somnacanth is around.
+Expect plenty of uneasy dreams whenever Somnacanth is around.

 Bishaten is a mischievous trickster that enjoys toying with its prey.
 The omnivorous ape is known to store all kinds of fruits in its belly pouch, which it both eats and uses as a weapon.
 One of Bishaten’s most deadly attacks sees the ape take a yellow fruit from its pouch, which it then uses in an aerial attack that leaves the hunter inflicted with stun.

 If the immobilizing effect from this attack wasn’t bad enough, Bishaten can also hurl out purple fruits that poison hunters.
 While its winged arms help it glide from tree to tree, the ape-like creature uses its tail to both bat fruit and slam its prey into the ground.
-You’ll likely need to focus on this monster’s tail if you wish to topple it over and break its head.
+You’ll need to focus on this monster’s tail if you wish to topple it over and break its head.

-Veteran hunter will also be pleased to know that Aknosom has an attack that is strikingly similar to that of Yian Kut-Ku’s.
+Veteran hunters will also be pleased to know that Aknosom has an attack that is strikingly similar to that of Yian Kut-Ku’s.
 However, unlike Yian Kut-Ku’s fire-based move, Aknosom takes to the air and spits fireballs in a circle.

 Tetranadon quickly caught the eye of many a Monster Hunter.
-Not only does this gigantic amphibian look like its consumed every creature in the game, it also has one of the most comedic designs.
+Not only does this gigantic amphibian look like its consumed every creature in the game, but it also has one of the most comedic designs.
 Despite this, the greedy glutton is capable of some truly horrifying things.
 After all, Tetranadon didn’t get his way by living off a vegetarian diet.

 Instead, this mighty monster consumes its victims whole leaving no trail of life behind.
-It then uses its bloated stomach to crash its way into any hunters that disturb its feeding frenzy.
+It then uses its bloated stomach to crash its way into any hunters that dare disturb its feeding frenzy.
 While its attacks may be slow when compared to the other monsters in Rise, they do hit extremely hard.

 Rakna-Kadaki appears in Rise’s new volcanic region – Lava Caverns.
 The spider-like creature bombards hunters with sticky webs, immobilizing its victims before unleashing deadly fire beams and burning gas.
 If that wasn’t bad enough, Rakna-Kadaki also carries its offspring with it.

 These smaller spiders are named “Rachnoid” and while they may look small, they help their mother catch and attack her prey.
-You’ll need to fend off both if you wish to avoid a grizzly death.
+You’ll need to fend off both if you wish to avoid succumbing to a grizzly death.
 Expect plenty of web-based ranged attacks, fiery beams, and erratic movements when fighting this creepy critter.

 Almudron is known to inhabit the mountainous regions of Kamura, but the Rampage has forced it out of its home and into the Sandy Plains.
 This serpent-like creature uses its colossal tail to fling mud at its victims, barraging them until they can no longer move.